 Security Measure #10 – WordPress Security Plugins

-(SecureScanPro – security plugin for WordPress)
+(SecureScanPro – total security software for WordPress)

-Blog Defender WordPress Security Suite
+Blog Defender Security Suite

 Owners of websites based on WordPress CMS must improve at least basic security settings and implement best practices such as the use of robust passwords and the accurate management of “admin” accounts.